 - Knead until you feel the dough becomes soft and not sticky.

-- Cover the dough with a kitchen towel and let the dough rise for 1 hour in a warm place.
+- Cover the dough with a kitchen cloth and let the dough rise for 1 hour in a warm place.

 - Dust with flour a baking tray and set aside.